Accessibility statement for Theatres Trust website

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: Justine Harvey, Marketing and Communications Manager justine.harvey@theatrestrust.org.uk or phone 020 7836 8591.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: Justine Harvey, Head of Communications and Marketing justine.harvey@theatrestrust.org.uk or phone 020 7836 8591.

 Enforcement procedure